LucasPatenaude/ScoreSpot/README.md

 # Soccer (Football) API Project

-⭐️ Make sure to run the command `cd projectSourceCode` before running `docker-compose up -d` ⭐️
+⚠️ Make sure to run the command `cd projectSourceCode` before running `docker-compose up -d` ⚠️

+---

+⭐️ If you want the container to have the name ScoreSpot run: ⭐️

+`docker-compose -p ScoreSpot up`

 ## What is this Program?